TheMulQuaBio/TMQB/README.md

 ### Fix Bugs

 Look through the GitHub issues for bugs.
 Anything tagged with "bug" and "help wanted" is open to whoever wants to implement it.
+Other tagged issues might also be in your wheelhouse.

 ### Implement Features